Why Is This Preserve Significant?

 What Can You See Here?

-As you hike the trails through ﬂoodplain forest and wooded wetlands towards the bank of the River Raisin, look for a vast array of wildﬂowers and other native plants.
+As you hike the trails through ﬂoodplain forest and wooded wetlands toward the bank of the River Raisin, look for a vast array of wildﬂowers and other native plants.
 Beginning in mid-spring, woodland plants come to life, including bright blue hepatica, Dutchman’s breeches, spring beauty, southern blue ﬂag iris, squirrel corn, starﬂower, bloodroot and large-ﬂowered trillium covering the forest ﬂoor.
 You may also catch a glimpse of the red-backed salamander or the eastern newt, most commonly found near vernal pools in cavities of rocks or overturned logs.

 Also, keep an eye on the treetops and sky.
 Nan Weston Nature Preserve serves as stopover habitat for migrating birds as they travel through the Great Lakes flyway and provides nesting sites for several warblers and other birds, including the yellow warbler, rose-breasted grosbeak, barred owl and pileated woodpecker.